Walla Walla University Teacher Certification

 A current fingerprint background clearance; and permission of the School of Education and Psychology is required before placement can be confirmed.

 EDUC 460/461 Elementary/Secondary Student Teaching Part I is the first quarter of the student teaching year.
 Teacher Candidates will learn curriculum and procedures of the school and the assigned classroom.
-The course must be taken fall quarter of the student teaching year.
+The course is typically taken fall quarter of the student teaching year.
 During Student Teaching Part I each teacher candidate will continue in the assigned classroom through autumn quarter.
 Candidates enrolled in Student Teaching Part I will meet weekly throughout the quarter.

 Teaching Endorsements